snugghash/InsightDataScience_DataEngineering_CodingChallenge/README.md

 1. Once whole file is read, sort categorical stats and get top 10.
 1. Print to output files.

-Each of these is separately testable.
+Each of these should be separately testable.